mariusbarth/tinylabels/README.md

 #> [1] "Label for y"
 ```

-Tu further support *tidyverse*-ish code, we also wrote the function
+To further support *tidyverse*-ish code, we also wrote the function
 `label_variables()` that is intended to be used in conjunction with the
 *tidyverse*’s pipe operator: